calliestump/EpicodusFriday4/README.md

 ## By _Callie Stump_
 ---
 ## **Description**
 This website takes a user to a Pizza Parlor webpage.
 The user gets asked for pizza size, topping, and contact information.
 Once order is submitted, a reciept is displayed to the screen.
+For effective functionality each unit has been tested.

 ## **Setup**
 1. Copy this download link: https://github.com/calliestump/Friday4PizzaParlor.git